fubar2/flaskdashboard/README.md

-Code derived from:
-*Dash on flask with flask_login
-An example of a seamless integration of a Dash app into an existing Flask app based on the application factory pattern.
-For details and how to use, please read: https://medium.com/@olegkomarov_77860/how-to-embed-a-dash-app-into-an-existing-flask-app-ea05d7a2210b*

 *Project goal*

 Evaluate **biomass growth rate** as a dependent variable for experiments with environmental factors including nutrition and lighting to